allokrv/ihuv2/README.md

 Download functionality has been added mp4 and mp3 formats are supported, enjoy

 ## Usage
+Before using, install the requirements with `pip install -r requirements.txt`

-It's rather simple you just run the Script with a Video-ID or a Channel-ID as argument
+The rest's rather simple you just run the Script with a Video-ID or a Channel-ID as argument

 Example: "`python ihuv2.py 6E5m_XtCX3c`" (from: https://www.youtube.com/watch?v=6E5m_XtCX3c)